-While your Fitbit (Versa 3 and Sense) supports both Alexa and Google Assistant, you cannot have them both active at the same time.
+While your Fitbit (Versa 3 and Sense) supports both Alexa and Google Assistant, you cannot have them both active simultaneously.

 Your Fitbit only supports one active voice assistant at a time.
 So, you need to disable one to use the other.

-Fitbit Versa 2 only supports Alexa, so you cannot get Google Assistant on this older Versa model.
+Fitbit Versa 2, Sense 2, and Versa 4 only support Alexa, so you cannot get Google Assistant on this older Versa model.

-At this time, no other Fitbit models, including older Versas, Ionics, or Charges support voice assistants.
+Currently, no other Fitbit models, including older Versas, Ionics, or Charges, support voice assistants.

-That’s about all you can do if Google Assistant is not working on your Versa 3 or Versa Sense device.
+That’s about all you can do if Google Assistant is not working on your Versa or Sense device.

 If you have any more questions, feel free to let us and everyone else know about them in the comments section, and we’ll do our best to help you out.

-If you liked this article, feel free to come back for more as we regularly post about anything that has to do with smart tech, fitness, and well-being.
+If you liked this article, feel free to come back for more, as we regularly post about anything related to smart tech, fitness, and well-being.